CodeSmile-0000011110110111/data.io-home/index.md

 - (Reflection is evil!) <=> (Wut?)
 - (Programmer) <=> (Designer)

+Descriptions are deliberately vague.
+Consider this a teaser.
+I should probably have a newsletter sign-up right here.
+Right?
+Sure, I'll look into it ...

 ### Served on the side:
 I just cannot _NOT_ write code the right way ...
 <pre>if (!CannotNotWriteCodeRight == false) {</pre>